AI search engine that answers questions with cited, peer-reviewed research.

-Compare with: Consensus vs Elicit, Consensus vs Perplexity, Consensus vs Explainpaper
+Compare with: Consensus vs Anara, Consensus vs Perplexity, Consensus vs Marvin User Research

 How likely is Consensus to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas Consensus actually fits — and what changes day-one when you adopt it.